-Some people will say that schnitzel is a fall or winter dish, but I’m here to say that those people are very wrong!
-Chicken schnitzel is a light and crisp meal–serve with lots of lemon wedges, a crisp pilsner, and this brussel salad.
+Crispy chicken schnitzel is a light and delicious dinner.
+Even though the chicken schnitzel is pan-fried, it’s served with lots of lemon wedges and a bright brussels salad.
 We honestly had the best schnitzel traveling through Germany and Prague and I can’t lie, this version is better!
 You end up with the crispiest chicken schnitzel that is still so, so juicy.
 It doesn’t feel like a heavy meal in the slightest!

 The addition of sesame seeds and za’atar to the panko coating is GAME CHANGING so don’t skip it!
 I served the schnitzel with a lightly charred bacon and Brussels sprouts salad with lots of lemon zest and toasted almonds–that in itself is an amazing side, but it’s perfect with the crispy chicken.
 Chicken schnitzel is summer on a plate and definitely needs a place at your table!